๐ Key Takeaway: Churn prediction works when you turn customer behavior into a weekly operating habit, not a one-time report.

 Loyalty programs can reinforce long-term relationships by making customers feel recognized.
 That does not require complicated rewards.
 What matters is that the business signals appreciation in a way customers can see and value.

 Proactive support is especially important when the data shows declining engagement.
 A quiet account should not stay quiet for long.
 A quick email, call, or check-in can uncover issues before they become cancellations.
-That kind of outreach often solves problems that customers never bothered to report.
+That kind of outreach often solves problems customers never bothered to report.

 Continuous improvement closes the loop.
 If the same complaints or service gaps keep showing up, the business should adjust its process, not just contact the customer.
 Retention improves when customers see that feedback changes the experience.